Pretender: Russian throne

-Spanish pretenders
+Spanish throne

 The Carlist line has claimed the throne of Spain after Ferdinand VII was succeeded by his daughter Isabella II instead of his brother Infante Carlos María Isidro, Count of Molina.
 Their claim was defended in several wars during the 19th centuries.
 Following the death of the last senior-line claimant, Infante Alfonso Carlos, Duke of San Jaime in 1936, Prince Xavier of Bourbon-Parma became regent and later claimed the throne as Javier I. However, following the death of Xavier in 1977, the Carlist succession was in disarray as the heir, Prince Carlos Hugo of Bourbon-Parma, held left-wing socialist views that were viewed as incompatible with Carlism, and thus an incompatible claimant, leaving his younger, more conservative brother the Duke of Aranjuez as a rival claimant.
 As of 2024, the two legitimate claimants to the Carlist succession are Prince Sixtus Henry of Bourbon-Parma, Duke of Aranjuez and his nephew Prince Carlos, Duke of Parma and Piacenza.

+Portuguese throne

+In Portugal, the Miguelist pretender to the Portuguese throne originated from the Liberal Wars in which Pedro IV, a supporter of Brazilian independence and Emperor of Brazil whilst being proclaimed the king went to war with his brother Miguel I as Miguel believed that Pedro had deserted his right to the throne by becoming the Emperor of Brazil.
+His brother also represented the conservative faction of the Kingdom of Portugal, supporting absolute monarchy over constitutional monarchy.
+Pedro only served as monarch for a short period time before passing the throne to his daughter, Maria II of Portugal.
+As the liberals won the Liberal Wars, Maria retained power as Queen of Portugal and forced her uncle into exile, himself also serving as king for 6 years during the wars.
+During the remainder of the existence of the Kingdom of Portugal, Miguel's descendants claimed the title of Duke of Braganza.
+Today, the Miguelist pretender serves as the sole claimant of the Portuguese monarchy and the House of Braganza after the death of Manuel II of Portugal, Portugal's last monarch, without any children.
+Duarte Pio, Duke of Braganza, currently serves as the Head of the Royal House of Portugal while being a descendant of Miguel.